 During the 1950s, a chapel called All Angels' Chapel was built as a memorial to the service men and women from South Florida who had given their lives in World War II and Korea, and a house for the director was constructed.
 After another fundraising drive, four new buildings were added in 1960.
 A gym called the "Rec Hall," another cabin, and a new house for the camp director (since the previous director's house was now a small monastery for Franciscan Friars) were all built.
 In addition, a large conference center with a small kitchen, chapel, and rooms for 60 adults was built.
 The conference center has unique architecture and was designed by a student of Frank Lloyd Wright.
 It was named for the bishop of the diocese at that time, Henry Louttit.

 In September that year, Hurricane Donna ripped through Florida, passing right over the camp.
 The old buildings weathered the storm, but the new ones were not so lucky.
 The new director's house lost half its roof and the side walls and windows of the rec hall were blown out.
 Luckily, the steel frame and roof remained intact and the damaged buildings were quickly repaired.
 In spite of the hurricane, the decade of the '60s was probably the heyday of Camp Wingmann.
-All sessions were at capacity and many kids not only had lots of fun, but they learned to love the Lord Jesus, too!
+All sessions were at capacity and many kids had lots of fun and learned to love the Lord Jesus!

 However, as time moved along, attendance began to